Arizona vs Colorado Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 01)

 Arizona vs Colorado Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each player.
+Remi is pouring through loads of stats on each player.
 In fact, anytime the Wildcats and Buffaloes play there’s always several intriguing angles to key in on.
-Not to mention games played at Folsom Field in Nov almost always follow normal, predictable patterns.
+Not to mention games played at Folsom Field in Nov seemingly never follow normal, predictable patterns.

 Arizona vs Colorado Prediction (AI)

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every facet between the Wildcats and Buffaloes and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every angle between the Wildcats and Buffaloes and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Remi has been most focused on the unproportionally assigned emphasis human bettors tend to put on player performance factors between a Wildcats team going up against a possibly tired Buffaloes team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Interestingly enough, the data has been most keyed in on the growing emphasis emotional bettors tend to put on coaching factors between a Wildcats team going up against a possibly tired Buffaloes team.
+Trends look to say the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.